Travel warning: Storm Gerrit disrupts trains and flights in UK

 Ferry services cancelled in the UK

-Ferry services between Southampton and Cowes on the Isle of Wight have been affected by Storm Gerrit.
+Ferry services between Southampton and Cowes on the Isle of Wight were also affected by Storm Gerrit.

-Operator Red Funnel has warned customers to expect cancellations due to strong winds.
+Operator Red Funnel warned customers to expect cancellations due to strong winds.

-Hovercraft services between Portsmouth and the Isle of Wight are also currently suspended.
+Hovercraft services between Portsmouth and the Isle of Wight were also suspended.

 At Dover, port authorities are warning of delays of around 120 minutes.